 Each PIC classroom starts out the school year with a specific age range.

-Age as of September
+Age range as of Sept. of each year

 6-weeks to approx. 22 month

 Bumblebees, Caterpillars, Doodlebugs, Wild Things

 Moonbeams, Rainbows, Sunshines

 Ages 3 to 5 by September**

 Blue Jays, Butterflies, Chipmunks, Fireflies, Grasshoppers, Hummingbirds, Leapfrogs.
 Roadrunners

 * PIC currently has eight (8) preschool classrooms.